Snap! Catch2

 The Catch2 logo from the catch2 project.

-Many of our C++ test make use of catch.hpp which is a standalone C++ header allowing us to very quickly develop unit tests against our code.
+All of our C++ tests make use of Catch2, which is a C++ framwork allowing us to very quickly develop unit tests against our code.

-We also have our own extensions in the snapcatch2.hpp file so we can very quickly create new tests with our standard set of command line extensions, verbose sections, etc.
+We have our own extensions1 in the snapcatch2.hpp file so we can very quickly create new tests with our standard set of command line extensions, verbose sections, etc.

 The original source is available on github.